admin-shell-io/submodel-templates/README.md

 ## Submodel templates in development

 The submodel currently under development is being managed by the IDTA.
-For any inquiries about the submodel's progress, please contact the [IDTA](officeinfo@idtwin.org).
+For any inquiries about the submodel's progress, please contact the IDTA office (info@idtwin.org).
 You can find the list of submodels under development at this link: [Link](https://industrialdigitaltwin.org/en/content-hub/submodels).

 # Table of IDTA Submodel templates